pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## TypeScript support

-Pretty easy to add TS support to a project these days, however, for Next.js there's a couple of little tricks, so excuse my somewhat weird way of going about this.
+It's pretty easy to add TS support to a project these days.
+However, for Next.js there's a couple of little tricks, so excuse my somewhat weird way of going about this.

 ```powershell
 npm install typescript @types/react @types/node --save-dev
 ```

-Then I'll and an empty tsconfig.json file (Wait for it)
+Then I'll add an empty tsconfig.json file... to be continued (Wait for it)

 ## Directory structure

-Because I can't run Next.js with the pages directory, I'll add the ones I envisage that I'll need at this point.
+Because I can't run Next.js without the pages directory, I'll add the ones I envisage that I'll need at this point.

 My folder layout will be like so:
  - pages (react pages)
- - posts (blog post md files)
+ - posts (blog posts in markdown format)
  - public (static files, such as screenshots etc.)
    - Note: these files are served from /
  - components (react components)

 ## Index page

-Obviously, there's nothing to serve so next I'll add my IndexPage component.
+Obviously, when the project is empty there's nothing to serve so next I'll add my IndexPage component.
 To do this, I'll create an Index.tsx file under the pages directory with the following component code

 ```jsx
 import React from 'react'